 6. Tour of Sarnath

-It was shortly after an afternoon when we went for Sightseeing to the Sarnath.
+It was shortly after an afternoon when we went from Sightseeing to the Sarnath.
 Despite the fact that Varanasi is a Hindu place, it has Buddhist temples also.
 It is a big park with temples and it’s the place where Buddha first taught about Dharma.

 - It’s a nice place to have a picnic.